Abdullah Hammoud

-Abdullah Hammoud (عبدالله حُسَيْن حمود; born March 19, 1990) is an American politician who is the mayor of Dearborn, Michigan, a position to which he was elected on November 2, 2021.
-Hammoud had previously served in the Michigan House of Representatives, representing 15th district since 2017.
+Abdullah Hussein Hammoud (عبدالله حُسَيْن حمود; born March 19, 1990) is an American politician serving as the 7th mayor of Dearborn, Michigan, since 2022.
+A member of the Democratic Party, Hammoud had previously served in the Michigan House of Representatives, representing the 15th district from 2017 to 2021.
+He won re‑election on November 4, 2025, defeating Nagi Almudhegi with about 71-72 percent of the vote.

-Hammoud is the first Arab-American and first Muslim mayor of Dearborn as well as the second youngest mayor in the city’s history.
+Hammoud is the first Arab-American, Lebanese-American and first Muslim mayor of Dearborn as well as the second-youngest mayor in the city's history.
 His election is considered historic as the city is home to one of the largest Middle Eastern and Muslim populations per capita in the United States.

 Early life and education

-Hammoud was born in Dearborn, Michigan, to immigrants from Lebanon.
-His dad worked as a truck driver and his mom, who had not completed high school, pursued education then became a small business owner.
-He earned a Bachelor of Science in biology from the University of Michigan–Dearborn, a Master of Public Health in epidemiology and genetics from the University of Michigan-Ann Arbor, and a Master's of Business Administration from the University of Michigan-Ross.
+Hammoud was born in Dearborn, Michigan, to a Lebanese Shia Muslim family.
+His father worked as a truck driver and his mother, who had not completed high school, further pursued her education and became a small-business owner.
+Hammoud earned a Bachelor of Science in biology from the University of Michigan-Dearborn, a Master of Public Health in epidemiology and genetics from the University of Michigan Ann Arbor, and a Master of Business Administration from the Ross School of Business, on the same campus.
+Hammoud's dreams of medical school were cut short following numerous rejections, thus redirecting him to work for Professor Marianne Udow-Williams at the Center for Health and Research Transformation at the University of Michigan.
+In the midst of his work, Hammoud took a sabbatical so he could volunteer with the United Nations in Jordan.
+Upon his return to Michigan, Hammoud found employment with the Henry Ford Health System.
+Hammoud's brother Ali died when he was 25 years old.
+Ali's death inspired Hammoud to run for the 15th District Seat in the Michigan State House.

 Michigan House of Representatives

-At 26, then a healthcare advisor at the Henry Ford Health System, Hammoud decided to run for office after his older brother unexpectedly died.
-Hammoud defeated Republican nominee Terrance Guido Gerin, a WWE professional wrestler, in the general election by a margin of 61-38%.
+At 26, then a healthcare advisor at the Henry Ford Health System, when Hammoud decided to run for office following the unexpected death of his older brother, Hammoud defeated Republican nominee Terrance Guido Gerin, a WWE professional wrestler in the general election for Michigan's 15th District, by a margin of 61% to 38%.

 Upon his election, Hammoud became the first Arab American and Muslim to represent the 15th district.
+Hammoud concentrated on environmental issues, healthcare access, criminal justice reform, education, economic opportunity, workers' rights, and social justice during his time in office.